Asabeneh/30-Days-Of-JavaScript/readMe.md

 </html>
 ```

 This is how we write an internal script most of the time.
 Writing the JavaScript code in the body section is the most preferred option.
-Open the browser console to see the output from the console.log()
+Open the browser console to see the output from the `console.log()`.

 ```html
 <!DOCTYPE html>